-Three-Dimensional Kinetic and Kinematic Analysis of Gait Symmetry in a Patient with Chronic Low Back Pain Following PRP Injection and One Year After Discectomy: A Case Study
+Gait Symmetry in Low Back Pain After PRP Injection Post-discectomy: A Case Study

 Document Type : Case Report